pyeventsourcing/eventsourcing/docs/topics/process.rst

 Kahn Process Networks are determinate systems.
-If a system of process applications happens to involve processes that are not determinate, or if the processes split and combine or feedback in a random way, so that nondeterminacy is introduced by design, the system as a whole will not be determinate, and could be described in more general terms as "dataflow" or "stream processing".
+If a system of process applications happens to involve processes that are not determinate, or if the processes split and combine or feedback in a random way so that nondeterminacy is introduced by design, the system as a whole will not be determinate, and could be described in more general terms as "dataflow" or "stream processing".